NS011618/projecttesting/README.md

 - Implementing contact functionality (using mailhog to communicate)
 - Added sypmtoms data set and also disease dataset in mongodb
 - Adding Machine learning model(decision tree model) and predicting the disease
+- Suggesting Medcines and Nutrient Diet (May have some improvements)
+- Updating Admin Dashboard (still in progress)
 ## Team members:
 - Sathvik Bandru
 - Ashish Golla